Included Accessories: Stand Mount, Microphone Pouch

 Extremely Versatile & can handle a wide variety of studio, as well as general applications.

-Very sensitive, picks up a lot.
+Very sensitive and picks up a lot.

 Great for small home studios and beginning musicians.